-The members of the ATEE are individuals and institutions involved in the research and practice of teacher education, both within and outside higher education.
+The ATEE can count on 300 individual members e 35 institutional members, active in the research and practice of teacher education, both within and outside higher education.

 The ATEE has an administrative governing body, the Administrative Council, which is constituted by members who help to define the policies and strategies, chaired by the President.
 The most important decisions (e.g. the changes in the Statutes) are taken by the General Assembly, where all the members have the right to vote.

 The ATEE tries to reach its aim through active dialogue and international exchange of research and practice in initial and in-service teacher education.
 ATEE’s members come from a wide variety of countries within Europe and beyond.
 As a result, the ATEE is a multicultural association with a wide expertise on the various fields of teacher education.
 ATEE tries to increase the co-operation between individuals and institutions involved in Teacher Education both inside and outside Europe by promoting international networks.

 The exchange of research and practice is facilitated by the publication of the European Journal of Teacher Education and the organisation of annual conferences.

 The Research & Development Communities (RDCs) are the core of this organisation, creating a backbone for social coherence within the association.
 Theyprovide the first platform for dialogue, exchange and joint international activities between individuals and institutions.
 In political dialogues the ATEE does not represent personal political opinions or standpoints, but takes a professional position, based on a shared knowledge on the required professionalism and professional development of teachers based on the collected theory and practical experience of its members.
 Since the ATEE is a membership-based association, its activities are run by and aimed at its members.